lsst-ts/ts_vmsfpga/README.md

 This is code for FPGAs loaded into cRIO FPGAs.
 Handles low-level tasks of recording data into FPGA FIFOs.
-[TS VMS](https://github.com/lsst-ts/ts_vms) is a CsC, asking FPGA for data and making those available as SAL/DDS messages.
+[TS VMS](https://github.com/lsst-ts/ts_vms) is a CSC, asking FPGA for data and making those available as SAL/DDS messages.

 The code provides various build target to build FPGA for different cRIOs collecting FPGA data.